WSU-kduncan/3120-cicd-japolinarmejia/README-CI.md

     - branches: if using multiple branches, type the name of the branch that will be linked to this workflow
     - runs-on: Select the Operating System that is required for the container
     - jobs: steps: with: tags: ${{ secrets.DOCKERHUB_USERNAME }}/: Select the name of the docker container and the version number that will be assigned to the new container

-# Part 3 - GitHub Actions and Docker Hub

-Include a diagram (or diagrams) of the continuous integration process.
-A good diagram will label tools used and how things connect.
-This diagram would probably look best near your project description.